 IFRS 15 - Revenue from Contracts with Customers.
-This standard is effective from fiscal years beginning on or after January 1, 2017 and provides a single, principles based five-step model to be applied to all contracts with customers.
+This standard is effective for annual periods beginning on or after January 1, 2018 and provides a single, principles based five-step model to be applied to all contracts with customers.
 Guidance is provided on topics such as the point in which revenue is recognized, accounting for variable consideration, costs of fulfilling and obtaining a contract and various related matters.
 New disclosures about revenue are also introduced.
-This standard has been tentatively deferred until January 1, 2018.

 IAS 16 - Property, Plant and Equipment - Clarification of Acceptable Methods of Depreciation and Amortization (Amendments to IAS 16).
-The amendments are effective for annual periods beginning January 1, 2016 and clarify that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.
+The amendments are effective for annual periods beginning on or after January 1, 2016 and clarify that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.